Bon

 and "New Bon" or Bon Sar, a late syncretic movement dating back to the 14th century and active in eastern Tibet.

 Tibetan Buddhist scholarship tends to cast Bon in a negative, adversarial light, with derogatory stories about Bon appearing in a number of Buddhist histories.
 The Rimé movement within Tibetan Buddhism encouraged more ecumenical attitudes between Bonpos and Buddhists.
 Western scholars began to take Bon seriously as a religious tradition worthy of study in the 1960s, in large part inspired by the work of English scholar David Snellgrove.
 Following the Chinese invasion of Tibet in 1950, Bonpo scholars began to arrive in Europe and North America, encouraging interest in Bon in the West.
-Today, a proportion of Tibetans – both in Tibet and in the Tibetan diaspora – practise Bon, and there are Bonpo centers in cities around the world.
+Today, a portion of Tibetans – both in Tibet and in the Tibetan diaspora – practise Bon, and there are Bonpo centres in cities around the world.